The social security implications of a no-deal Brexit

 The Operation Yellowhammer leak (Government documents showing preparation for a no-deal scenario) confirmed that “No bilateral deals have been concluded with individual member states, with the exception of the reciprocal agreement on social security co-ordination with the Republic of Ireland”.

 The UK/Ireland social security agreement was drafted in February 2019, and transposes the social security rules set out in the EU Regulations.
 This bodes well as a blueprint for agreements with other jurisdictions, but no other jurisdictions have indicated that they will follow suit.

 Where there is no agreement in place the domestic rules of each jurisdiction would apply.
 This can give rise to the worst-case scenario, where social security is payable on the same income in two jurisdictions.
 UK domestic rules determine ongoing liability for 52 weeks for outbound individuals based on their prior National Insurance position, employment status, and ties to the UK.

 Clearly this outcome is least favourable for both employers and employees.
 While the UK employer social security is applied at a flat rate of 13.8%, in countries like France there can be a marginal rate in excess of 40%.
 Alongside the economic impact, an individual could end up making payments to one or multiple other social security schemes, deriving no benefits (e.g. accrual of pension entitlement), where the ability to remain within the scope of the ‘home’ social security scheme is not available.

 Employers should consider taking the following steps to prepare for a possible no-deal scenario:

-- Budget for additional costs in the event dual liabilities arise, either as a result of additional social security liabilities or compensating employees for additional costs they suffer.
+- budget for additional costs in the event dual liabilities arise, either as a result of additional social security liabilities or compensating employees for additional costs they suffer; and

 1 Generally the A1 should be obtained by an employer, via an application submitted to the social security authorities of the jurisdiction in which the individual holds their strongest social and economic ties.